 Each tunnel bore is named including the longest tunnel – called Route 66.
 The cave floor differs in elevation slightly – this is conducive for air flow.

-Those lucky enough to meet John will quickly warm to his engaging and personable character.
+Those lucky enough to have met John will quickly warm to his engaging and personable character.
 He is one of the best story tellers in the valley.
 Despite most likely having told the same stories hundreds of times – he loves watching visitors react to his engaging and usually humorous tales.

 John remembers the first vintage of Flora Springs was merely 100 cases of Cabernet Sauvignon and 100 cases of Chardonnay from 1978.
 Perhaps for nostalgia’s sake, John still keeps his first stainless steel fermentation tank from 1978 – a piece of equipment he refers to as R2D2.
 Old timers may remember Tripoli Market south of St. Helena incidentally one of nearby Sutter Home’s first retail outlets and later the footprint occupied by Dean & Deluca (now home to Gary’s Fine Wine).
 In 1978 John did not yet have his permits to produce wine on the Flora Springs property – so he ended up storing the wine grapes in freezers at Tripoli Market until he secured the required wine making permits.